Get this unit while stocks last, because Honda discontinued its production.

 Zoom on the Honda EB2800i

-In summary, the Honda EB2800i is a compact and lightweight portable inverter generator especially useful for:
+In a nutshell, the Honda EB2800i is a compact and lightweight portable inverter generator mostly geared towards:

 - Tailgating and campground aficionados with the desire of enjoying power anywhere they go

 - Homeowners who want to be able to use the most necessary devices in their household, even during a blackout

 - Professionals who want to ensure that a power failure will not prevent them from working